 - Select About This Mac.
 Check the current macOS version you are using.

 - Now, check the system requirements of the app.
 Visit the official website of the developer of the problematic app and search for its system requirements.
-Compare it with your system requirements and see if there is any mismatch.
+Compare them with your system specifications and see if there is any mismatch.

 5. Run a System Scan.

-Sometimes, junk files created by apps and browsers interfere with your system, resulting in errors appearing.
+Sometimes, junk files created by apps and browsers interfere with your system, resulting in errors.
 That means getting rid of such files may prevent errors from surfacing and apps from crashing.

 To run a system scan, you can use reliable system scanning tools for Mac to pinpoint junk files and delete them.